pingidentity/pingidentity-devops-getting-started/docs/privateRepos.md

 1. In Github, go to `Settings` --> `Developer Settings` --> `Personal access tokens`.
 2. Click `Generate new token` and assign the token a name.
-3. Grant the token priviledge to the `repo` group.
+3. Grant the token privilege to the `repo` group.

     > Copy the token to a secure location.
 You'll not be able to view the token again.